mario33881/blifparser/README.md

 **2022-12-11 2.0.0**:

-Added ```get_graph()``` method to the ```BlifParser``` class: generates and returns an object containing a networkx graph with inputs, outputs, latches, subckts and boolean functions connected together.
+* Added ```get_graph()``` method to the ```BlifParser``` class: generates and returns an object containing a networkx graph with inputs, outputs, latches, subckts and boolean functions connected together.
   > This object also contains statistics which can be used when exporting the graph to an image file to roughly determine the dimensions of the image.

+* Dropped python < 3.7 support.

 **2021-04-23 1.0.0**: